 Victim/Witness assistance for the United States Attorneys Office, District of Nebraska, provides services, support, and education to victims and witnesses of federal crimes.
 Staff is committed to ensuring that victims and witnesses are treated with fairness and respect and receive information and assistance for relevant services.
 Some of those services include notification of significant court events, referral to appropriate support services, reasonable protection from the accused, help determining and requesting restitution, and the return of property and information concerning the conviction, sentencing, imprisonment, and release of the offender.
 Witnesses, upon request, will be notified of significant court events, convictions, and sentences.
 Witnesses are offered support through trial, preparation of travel arrangements, and special services, as appropriate.
-Kim L. Roewert and Erin E. Aliano serve as Victim/Witness Specialists for the District of Nebraska.
+Kim L. Roewert serves as Victim/Witness Specialist for the District of Nebraska.

 As a crime victim, you have the following rights under 18 United States Code § 3771:

 (1) The right to be reasonably protected from the accused;